astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 dyn.eq X X.
 ```

+Though this predicate succeeds for the same case as the standard `eq` does (when its two arguments
-The difference between this and `eq` is that the types `A` and `B` are only unified at runtime,
+are unifiable), the different is that `dyn.eq` only forces the types `A` and `B` to be unified at
-rather than statically too.
-Otherwise, our rule would only apply when the type `CurrentType` of the
+runtime, rather than statically too.
+Otherwise, our rule would only apply when the type
-current unification variable we are visiting already matches the type that we are searching for,
+`CurrentType` of the current unification variable we are visiting already matches the type that we
-`VarType`.
+are searching for, `VarType`.

-With this predicate, we should already be able to find *one* (as opposed to all, as described above)
+With `findunif` defined, we should already be able to find *one* (as opposed to all, as described above)
 uninstantiated unification variable from a type.
 Here is an example of its use:

 ```